salesforcecli/sfdx-cli/README.md

 1. From within this repository's root directory, run `yarn` (short for `yarn install`).
 1. Run `bin/run` to view the CLI's root help.

+When you make changes to this project's `.ts`. sources, you will need to recompile.
+Use `yarn prepare` or `tsc -p tsconfig.json` to rebuild.

 ### Up and running as a `force` namespace plugin developer

 1. Make sure you have the any of the following dependencies that you need to work on cloned locally as sibling directories to this repository: